 The full year calendar can be found here: Year Calendars .
 Please see the current year calendar to know the weeks that you will need to be available for exams.
 As an example, here is a calendar extract showing Exams from a previous year: (pdf format)

 Terminology and Regulations.
-‘Exam’ is the term we use to describe official University-run exams, while we called in-class, physics-run written assessments ‘Tests’.
-As such, Exams are scheduled in University-designated weeks and are subject to a number of University Regulations – see also Student Facing Policies and Procedures.
+‘Exam’ is the term we use to describe official University-run exams, while we often call in-class, physics-run written assessments ‘Tests’.
+The University only runs exams for second year (level 5) and for students at higher levels.
+In other words, foundation and first year students do not sit University-run exams.
+In exceptional circumstances, such as those arising during the covid-19 pandemic, some exams may be replaced by online assignments.
+Exams are scheduled in University-designated weeks and are subject to a number of University Regulations – see also Student Facing Policies and Procedures.

 Missing An Exam.
 The University expects students to be available for the entire Exams period designated for each module.
 This facilitates unexpected and rare events, such as re-scheduling due to extreme weather conditions.
 You should thus not book holidays during your Exam periods.
 Missing an examination may have very serious consequences for your studies.
 In such an event, you should consider whether the circumstances may allow you to submit a Personal Mitigating Circumstances (PMC) case.
 Details of the PMC process can be found here (overview) and here (guidance).